The pointwise behavior of Riemann's function

 \subsection{The lower bound for $\alpha(\rho)$}

 The lower bound for $\alpha(\rho)$ was first found by Jaffard \cite{Jaffard} by means of Tauberian arguments involving the continuous wavelet transform.
-To estimate the wavelet transform, Jaffard deduced bounds for the theta function near the irrational number $\rho$.
+To estimate the wavelet transform, Jaffard deduced bounds\footnote{Recently, Pastor has extended such bounds to modular forms, see Lemma \ref{lem: Pastor 3.3} below.} for the theta function near the irrational number $\rho$.
 We will present a simple proof of these bounds, using Lemma \ref{lem: theta in rationals}.
 Furthermore, we will show how these bounds directly furnish the lower bound for $\alpha(\rho)$, without needing to pass through the wavelet transform.